Directed Acyclic Graph Convolutional Networks: DAG Convolutional Network (DCN)

 where $\theta_k^{(\ell)}$ denote the learnable filter coefficients, and $\sigma(\cdot)$ is a nonlinear activation function, such as the $\mathrm{ReLU}$.
 The input $\bbx^{(0)}=\bbx$ to the first layer is the graph signal $\bbx$ we want to process using the DCN.
 The output of the final layer $\bbx^{(L)}$ is a graph signal collecting (here scalar, or single feature) nodal representations that can be used for different downstream tasks; see Section~\ref{sec:experiments} for several examples.
 Extensions to graph signals with multiple features are straightforward, and will be addressed later in this section.

 The recursion \eqref{eq:simple_dcn} can be interpreted in two complementary ways.
-From a spectral perspective, the operation $\bbS_k \mathbf{x}^{(\ell-1)} = \bbW \bbD_k \bbc^{(\ell-1)}$ first selects the \emph{causes} (i.e., the exogenous inputs in an SEM) of predecessors of node $ k $.
+From a spectral perspective, the operation $\bbS_k \mathbf{x}^{(\ell-1)} = \bbW \bbD_k \bbc^{(\ell-1)}$ first selects the \emph{causes} (i.e., the exogenous inputs in an SEM) of predecessors of node {$ v_k $}.
 These causes are then diffused across the reachabilty DAG $\bar{\ccalD}$ via the weighted transitive closure matrix $\bbW$, effectively infusing the inductive bias stemming from the partial ordering of vertices in the DAG.
 Alternatively, this operation can be understood from the perspective of message-passing GNNs.
-Specifically, for each node $ i \in \ccalV $, every GSO $ \bbS_k $ aggregates features from common predecessors of nodes $ i $ and $ k $, creating different messages incoming at $i$.
-These messages are then combined in a nonlinear, weighted fashion to update the node representations $\bbx^{(\ell)}$ at the output of layer $\ell$.
+Specifically, for each node $ {v_i} \in \ccalV $, every GSO $ \bbS_k $ aggregates features from common predecessors of nodes {$ v_i $} and {$ v_k $}, creating different messages incoming at {$v_i$}. {These messages are then linearly combined and passed through a point-wise nonlinear activation $\sigma(\cdot)$ to update the node representations $\bbx^{(\ell)}$ at the output of layer $\ell$. }

 Although the single-filter DCN in \eqref{eq:simple_dcn} provides an intuitive foundation to understand the DCN model, it may lack sufficient expressiveness to learn complex DAG signal representations.
 Moreover, since input signals often have multiple features ($F>1$), a more flexible architecture is required.
 To address these shortcomings, we extend the single-filter formulation in \eqref{eq:simple_dcn} using a bank of learnable DAG filters, leading to [cf. \eqref{eq:fb_gnn}]